vega/vega-lite/site/docs/transform/filter.md

 {:#gt-predicate}
 ### Field Greater Than Predicate

-{% include table.html props="field,gt,timeUnit" source="FieldGTPredicate" %}
+{% include table.html props="gt" source="FieldGTPredicate" %}

-For example, to check if the `state` field's value is greater than `"Arizona"`, we can use the following filter:
+To check if the `state` field's value is greater than `"Arizona"` by string comparison, we can use the following filter:
+(Note: "B" < "a" in string comparison)

 {: .suppress-error}
 ```json